Garment Doctor: Posture Adjustments

 The pattern adjustment here is to shorten the back of the jacket through the middle so that the bottom hem and vents lay smooth and flat, take-in the half-back slightly, and send additional radiance to the front chest.

-Just a little food for thought today.
-I hope this helps answer some questions about why/how we use a “fit assessment garment” to create the final pattern(s) f0r each of our clients.
-Keep in mind that this is only one of hundreds of “checks” that myself and our team of tailors perform for each client, and they are almost always used in combination with other adjustments that are particular to the client’s needs and preferences.
+I hope this helps answer some questions about why/how we use a “fit assessment garment” to create the final pattern(s) for each of our clients.
+Keep in mind that this is only one of hundreds of “checks” that our team of tailors perform for each client, and they are almost always used in combination with other adjustments, all depending on the particular needs of the client.

 Yours in style,